 Cloud transformation may be one of the most critical endeavors your organization will undertake.
 Cloud services can unlock new growth opportunities, allowing you to scale more efficiently to match customer demand.

-Alert Logic’s Managed Detection and Response (MDR) offers around-the-clock protection for your cloud, hybrid, and on-premises environments.
+But every technological upgrade comes with new opportunities and new security threats.
+That’s where a managed detection and response (MDR) and extended detection and response (XDR) solutions can help.
+Our 24/7 protection for your cloud, hybrid, and on-premises environments.
 Features like vulnerability scanning, security analytics, and log collection help protect your systems from threats, while also improving your security and compliance posture.
+Schedule a demo today.

 Fortra's Alert Logic